ianb/blog/content/open-source-doesnt-make-money-by-design.md

 We treat open source like it's a poison pill for a commercial product.
 And yes, with an open source license it's harder to force someone to pay for a product, though many successful businesses exist without *forcing* anyone.

 I see an implicit assumption that makes it harder to think about this: the idea that if something is useful, it should be profitable.
 It's an unspoken and morally-infused expectation, a kind of Just World hypothesis: if something has utility, if it helps people, if it's something the world needs, if it empowers other people, then there should be a revenue opportunity.
-It should be possible for the thing to be your day job, to make money, to see some renumeration for your successful effort in creating or doing this thing.
+It should be possible for the thing to be your day job, to make money, to see some remuneration for your successful effort in creating or doing this thing.

 That's what we think the world *should* be like, but we all know it isn't.
 You can't make a living making music.
 Or art.
 You can't even make a living taking care of children.
 I think this underlies many of this moment's critiques of capitalism: there's too many things that are important, even needed, or that fulfill us more than any profitable item, and yet are economically unsustainable.